 With its solid infrastructure, location in the heart of Europe, a highly qualified workforce, funding programs and venture capital investment, Germany continues to attract founders from all over the world looking to set up their companies.

-Here is a list of the Fintech Unicorns in Germany in 2021:
+Here is a list of the Fintech Companies that became Unicorns in Germany – 2022:

 1. Trade Republic

 Trade Republic is a mobile-only and commission-free broker that provides investment opportunities.

 The German digital Bank N26 was founded in 2013 by Valentin Stalf and Maximilian Tayenthal and is currently valued at $3.5 billion.

 The InsurTech start-up offers a digital platform connecting brokers, insurance agencies, and individuals by offering personalised accessible consultations for different insurances.
 The company is located in Berlin and worth $1.5 billion.